utelle/SQLite3MultipleCiphers/docs/architecture/arch_patch.md

 However, handling of the URI parameters could be postponed until the first database file access.
 That is, this patch could be avoided.

+### Handling for WAL journal files

+Beginning with version 1.3.0 the page content of a WAL frame is encrypted **before** SQLite calculates any checksums.
+In prior versions SQLite calculated the checksums based on the **unencrypted** page content.
+However, that could lead to problems.
+Therefore 2 patches are applied to SQLite's WAL implementation.

 ### Pragma handling

 **SQLite3 Multiple Ciphers** keeps certain configuration parameters in a data structure which is bound to each database connection.
 Access to this data structure is implemented by a user-defined SQL function.
 The parameters held in this data structure can be queried or modified by `PRAGMA` statements or by calling user-defined functions.